Have you ever felt like the story of your life was a hopeless opus?

 Has anyone ever asked you that?
 A teacher?
 A friend?
 A family member?
 A stranger?

-Riddle yourself into twists: If you’re feeling open to exposing both poles of your personality, ask those same sapiens to use single words to describe areas that you could use some growth… Ha, that’s just candy coated code asking them for your weaknesses. 😉
+iii.
+Riddle yourself into twists: If you’re feeling open to exposing both poles of your personality, ask those same sapiens to use single words to describe areas that you could use some growth… Ha, that’s just candy coated code asking them to share your weaknesses. 😉

 No matter what, please play with creativity in these areas that merge your head and the heart.